mke2111/mke2111/README.md

 - 🌱 I’m currently learning RoR and React
-- 💬 Ask me about RoR and Javascript
 - 👯 Looking forward to new oppotunities

-- 📫 How to reach me: Twitter - @roymkenya

 <!--
 **mke2111/mke2111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.